EtSH-C2H6S/TinkersAdvanced/Features.md

 ### Features for TiAc
+* Guide Book
+  > Shapeless recipe, putting a Bismuthinite and a Book together to get the Ultra Dense Book.

 # Added Features
-These features has already added to TiAc and most of them will stay stable.
+These features have already added to TiAc and most of them will stay stable.
 ## No Compact
-These features don't requires a mod.
+These features don't require a mod.
 Will appear in your game once TiAc and its dependencies are installed.
 * Materials
   * Bismuthinite
     > Tier 2 material that can be found as an ore that spawns in deepslates.
 Provides a new way to obtain seared brick.
   * Bismuth
     > Tier 4 material made by smelting bismuthinite inside a foundry.
 Work as a functional material that inflicts a debuff that make targets take more damage on hurt.
   * Blaze Netherite
     > Tier 4 material made by casting blazing blood on Netherite Ingot.
-Provides fire resistant and self-repairs when holder is on fire.
+Provides Fire Resistant and self-repairs when holder is on fire.
   * Iridium
-    > Currently Tier 4 material found in The End dimension in small quantities.
+    > Now at Tier 4, a material found in The End dimension in small quantities.
 Has a high stat and capable of clearing harmful effects.
   * Disintegrate Crystal
     > Tier 4 material.
 Boosts mining speed significantly and has high fortune level.
   * Resonate Crystal